Work and Neurodivergence

 • Full-time expectations that quickly lead to overwhelm

-• Choosing “safe” or less interesting jobs in order to avoid anticipated burnout
+• Choosing “safe” or less interesting roles to avoid anticipated burnout

-For some people, the wider system can also feel confusing or unreliable — especially when navigating things like job centres, benefits, or employment support services.
+Alongside this, the wider system itself can sometimes feel confusing or unreliable — especially when navigating job centres, benefits, or employment support.

 Communication differences

-• Asking for clarification and being seen as challenging authority
+• Asking for clarification and being seen as questioning authority

-• Speaking up in meetings and feeling out of place
+• Speaking up in meetings and feeling slightly out of step

-One person mentioned face blindness and the worry that they might appear rude when they simply don’t recognise someone.
+One person described the impact of face blindness — worrying that they might come across as rude when they simply don’t recognise someone.

-Another talked about over-explaining or oversharing in an effort to be clear.
+Another spoke about over-explaining or oversharing, not out of habit, but out of a genuine effort to be clear.

-These moments are not about poor communication skills.
-More often, they reflect different communication styles colliding with unspoken workplace expectations.
+These aren’t examples of poor communication.
+More often, they reflect different communication styles bumping up against unspoken workplace expectations.

 Executive functioning and energy

-Many of the challenges people described were connected to the invisible workload of managing attention, memory, and prioritisation.
+A lot of what was shared centred around the invisible effort of managing attention, memory, and prioritisation.

 • Time blindness

-• Perfectionism leading to work never feeling “finished”
+• Perfectionism leading to work that never quite feels “finished”

-For many neurodivergent people, work can involve a constant balancing act between focus and overwhelm.
+There is often a constant balancing act between being able to focus deeply and tipping into overwhelm.

 Masking and belonging

-Another big theme was the pressure to fit in.
+Another strong thread running through the conversation was the pressure to fit in.

 • Should I disclose that I’m neurodivergent?